chilipeppr/widget-eagle/README.md

           </tr>
       </thead>
       <tbody>
-      <tr><td>/com-chilipeppr-widget-eagle/onAddGcode</td><td>This signal lets a 3rd party add-on inject its own Gcode into the             overall final Gcode for the Eagle BRD Widget.
+      <tr valign="top"><td>/com-chilipeppr-widget-eagle/onAddGcode</td><td>This signal lets a 3rd party add-on inject its own Gcode into the             overall final Gcode for the Eagle BRD Widget.
 Here is an example of how to subscribe.             <pre>
 chilipeppr.subscribe("/com-chilipeppr-widget-eagle/addGcode", this, this.myOnAddGcode);
  </pre>                        Then, your callback would look like this with 4 parameters receiving the variables             that the addGcode publish signal sends you.             <pre>
 onAddGcode : function(addGcodeCallback, gcodeParts, eagleWidget, helpDesc){